 Due to rounding and selective nutrients being reported, the nutrition facts for date sugar don’t always depict the health benefits.
 This is the label for NOW Foods brand:

 Per 2 teaspoon serving, date sugar contains 20 calories.
 That’s about 33% less than the same portion of white table sugar, which will be 32 calories.

 While not healthy in high amounts, date sugar is healthier than white sugar.
 It has a lower GI value than honey, coconut sugar, and many other alternatives.
 It’s the highest antioxidant sweetener and remains a rich source of minerals and fiber.
 If you’re okay with its brown color and caramel-like flavor, you should use it in place of regular sugar in recipes.

-Where to buy date sugar
+Where to buy date sugar and syrup

 It can be hard to find for sale.
 At Sprouts in Los Angeles, they don’t carry it.
 Nor did the Whole Foods we checked.
 You can’t buy date sugar at Walmart stores, though you can on their website.

 In the US, Canada, UK, and Australia, the places which are most likely to sell date sugar tend to be the vitamin and supplement stores.
 Places like The Vitamin Shoppe and Holland & Barrett are places you may be able to buy it.

 On Amazon, an excellent choice for organic date sugar is this 12 oz bag by Date Lady.